-South Africa has a number of enormous wasps.
+South Africa has a number of enormous wasps and bees.
 In England we just have small mean garden wasps.
 As with just about all the wildlife here in South Africa, there are some bigger, brighter and more terrifying wasps than the home-grown versions.

 The Builder: The Mud Dauber Wasp

 Overnight tiny African mud huts appear in building crevices.
 They are neat and rounded with a perfect cylindrical entrance.
 I’m slightly ashamed to say, the first time I found one of these structures I had no idea what it was and prodded it at arm’s length with a skewer until it crumbled, revealing a quite gruesome assortment of spider corpses, each stored in its own individual tomb cell.

 I eventually worked out that the mud huts were the work of industrious Mud Dauber Wasps (similar to Potter Wasps, but the Potters store flies rather than spiders in their nurseries).
 The spiders are snacks for their growing larvae and are (initially) not actually corpses.
 Paralysed by the wasps’ sting they stay fresher for longer.
 We all want the very best for our children, the Mud Dauber is no different in that regard.